algorandfoundation/algokit-utils-py/docs/markdown/autoapi/algokit_utils/algorand/index.md

 A client that brokers easy access to Algorand functionality.

+This client uses the typed algokit_algod_client.AlgodClient internally for improved type safety and developer experience.

+Backward Compatibility:
+: - Suggested params are automatically converted to algosdk format for compatibility
+  - Public APIs maintain their existing signatures where possible

 #### set_default_validity_window(validity_window: int) → typing_extensions.Self

 Sets the default validity window for transactions.